pxheim/zettelkasten/workshop-residues-time-uncertainty-and-change-in-software-architecture.md

 Watch the video about residuality. [[$Research]]

 Kauffman Networks (RBN).
 Grid of boolean values.
 Button press will turn them randomly to 1 or 0.
+Extreme amount of patterns.
+Change functionality so that each value can communicate with neighboring values.
+Reduces the amount of patterns drastically.
+Attractors.

+^ massively important as architect.

+NKP analysis.

+N number of nodes
+K number of connections
+P bias (how likely the component is to communicated with another node over another.)

+An attractor is a state that a system tends to move towards.